HOV ramp and lane closures continue in Tacoma

 TACOMA – Contractor crews working for the Washington State Department of Transportation building HOV lanes on Interstate 5 and State Route 16 have multiple overnight ramp and lane closures scheduled the week of Jan.
-8 for electrical work and sign bridge installations.
+15.

 Drivers are encouraged to plan for extra travel time and be familiar with alternate routes.
 Signed detours are in place for all overnight ramp closures.